So, You Have Psoriasis, Now What?

 Become an expert

 First things first: the more you know about your psoriasis, the better.
 Skin to live in is a great place to read new articles, gather input from experts and learn perspectives from others living with psoriasis.
 We also have resources that could help you understand more about your condition.
-You can connect with others through our Facebook community, or speak directly with our Facebook Messenger bot, Nova.
+You can connect with others through our Facebook community, or speak directly with our Facebook Messenger bot.

 Spread the word